UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

                    Example of installation of pandas using the *Installation (64-bit) For Advanced Users*

               2. **pip** is a command to install python packages but pip cannot be used directly from a common command line window (**cmd.exe**).
 However, if you installed QGIS according to the recommendations in `Getting started <Getting_Started>` you should have a **OSGeo4W shell** installed where you can use pip to add desired Python libraries. **OSGeo4W shell** is found in the Windows start menu.
-To use it with QGIS3, type **py3_env** the first thing you do after you have open **OSGeo4W shell**.
+To use it with QGIS3 versions before **3.20**, type **py3_env** the first thing you do after you have open **OSGeo4W shell**.

                 You need to run the shell as an administrator of your PC.
 To do this, right-click on **OSGeo4W shell** and choose *run as administrator*.
-To install e.g. pandas, write the command below in the command window that has appeared:
+To install e.g. the urban weather generator (uwg), write the command below in the command window that has appeared (QGIS < 3.20):
                 ::
                   py3_env
-                  python3 -m pip install pandas
+                  pip install uwg

+                As from QGIS version 3.20 there is no python 2.x availalbe.
+Hence, the command **py3_env** is not needed.
 If necessary, you can also install other versions of python libraries using **pip**
                 ::
                    pip uninstall netCDF4
                    pip install netCDF4==1.5.1